httpwg/http-extensions/draft-ietf-httpbis-message-signatures.md

 "@scheme": http
 ~~~

-If used in a response message, the `@scheme` identifier refers to the associated value of the request that triggered the response message being signed.
+If used in a response message, the `@scheme` component identifier refers to the associated component value of the request that triggered the response message being signed.

 ### Request Target {#content-request-target}

-The `@request-target` identifier refers to the full request target of the HTTP request message,
+The `@request-target` component identifier refers to the full request target of the HTTP request message,
 as defined in {{SEMANTICS}} Section 7.1.
-The value of the request target can take different forms,
+The component value of the request target can take different forms,
 depending on the type of request, as described below.
-If used, the `@request-target` identifier MUST occur only once in the signature input.
+If used, the `@request-target` component identifier MUST occur only once in the covered components.

-For HTTP 1.1, the value is equivalent to the request target
+For HTTP 1.1, the component value is equivalent to the request target
 portion of the request line.
 However, this value is more difficult to reliably construct in
 other versions of HTTP.
 Therefore, it is NOT RECOMMENDED that this identifier be used
 when versions of HTTP other than 1.1 might be in use.